Spontaneous human combustion: Examples

+On 24 November 1979, during Thanksgiving weekend, Beatrice Oczki, a 51-year-old woman, was found charred to death in her home in the village of Bolingbrook, Illinois, United States.

 Henry Thomas, a 73-year-old man, was found burned to death in the living room of his council house on the Rassau estate in Ebbw Vale, South Wales, in 1980.
-His entire body was incinerated, leaving only his skull and a portion of each leg below the knee.
+Most of his body was incinerated, leaving only his skull and part of each leg below the knee.
 The feet and legs were still clothed in socks and trousers.
 Half of the chair in which he had been sitting was also destroyed.
 Police forensic officers decided that the incineration of Thomas was due to the wick effect.

 In December 2010, the death of Michael Faherty, a 76-year-old man in County Galway, Ireland, was recorded as "spontaneous combustion" by the coroner.
 The doctor, Ciaran McLoughlin, made this statement at the inquiry into the death: "This fire was thoroughly investigated and I'm left with the conclusion that this fits into the category of spontaneous human combustion, for which there is no adequate explanation."

-In this example from The Skeptic magazine, there were two children from the same family who were tragically burned to death in different places at the same time.
+The Skeptic magazine ascribed to possible SHC the 1899 case of two children from the same family who were burned to death in different places at the same time.
 The evidence showed that although the coincidence seemed strange, the children both loved to play with fire and had been "whipped" for this behavior in the past.
 Looking at all the evidence, the coroner and jury ruled that these were both accidental deaths.